 - Important Information

-The Handi Lift is one of many manual handling aids we supply and has proved very useful when transferring patients from bed to chair/wheelchair
+The Handi Lift is one of many manual handling aids we supply and has proved very useful when transferring patients from a bed to a chair or wheelchair

-Depending on the co-operation from the patient, one nurse uses the Handi Lift, but it is highly recommended that two nurses assist in the transfer.
-This transfer sling is made from very strong material, but is very light and comfortable to use, both for the nursing staff and patients.
-The large padded handles are comfortable for the nurse’s hands and in use, the sling will mould to the patient’s body for their comfort.
+Depending on the co-operation from the patient, one Carer can use the Handi Lift, but it is highly recommended that two Carers assist in the transfer.
+The Handi Lift is made from very strong material, but is very light and comfortable to use, both for the nursing staff and patients.
+The large padded webbing handles are comfortable for the Carers’ hands.

-The Handi-Turn, another Pelican product, is a revolving transfer disk that is helpful and is used in conjunction with the Handi-Lift when turning patients.
-Alternative products are the Pelican Handi Lift Walk Belt and the Pelican Soft Transfer Belt.
+The Handi Turn, another Pelican product, is a revolving transfer disk that is helpful and is used in conjunction with the Handi Lift when turning patients.
+Alternative products are the Handi Lift Walk Belt and the Soft Transfer Belt.
 Consult your Physiotherapist, Occupational Therapist or Back Care Specialist when using Manual Handling Products.

 Item # 512 - Small